Mirantis/fuelweb-test/README.md

 Steps to set up a virtual machine for running fuelweb selenium tests:

 * Create virtual machine with Ubuntu desktop OS.
 VM should have internet connection.
   * install java OpenJDK runtime environment.
-Turn the VM into jenkins node
-  * turn the VM into jenkins node
+  * Turn the VM into jenkins node
 * Install “git”
 * “git clone https://github.com/stackforge/fuel-web.git” repository.
 It will be required in next step (command “cd nailgun” is about folder in this repository)
 * Install “postgresql” and “pip”, setup python virtual environement and install python packages.
 Follow instructions at https://github.com/stackforge/fuel-web/blob/master/docs/develop/env.rst#setup-for-nailgun-unit-tests Steps #2 - #5.